devgateway/amp/amp/TEMPLATE/ampTemplate/commonJs/readme.md

 # Common dependencies

-This samll javascript library contains common dependencies extracted for amp.
+This small javascript library contains common dependencies extracted for amp.
 # build
  In order to build it you need to run
  - npm run build